 Weeds of the Northeast – a full color guide to weed identification with emphasis on weeds common to the Northeastern US, upper mid-western states and southeastern Canada, but contains many weeds common to western NC.
 This manual contains images and descriptions of multiple growth stages, contrasting information about similar and related species, and a key to weed identification.

 Weeds of Container Nurseries in the United States by Drs.
 Joe Neal and Jeff Derr, is published by the NC Nursery and Landscape Association and includes information about the identification, biology and control of each species.
 The publication is currently out of print but a pdf version is available.
+The linked version also includes an updated herbicide efficacy chart (2019 revision).
 Additionally, an on-line multi-character key for the identification of common weeds of container nurseries is available at NCSU.

 On-Line Weed Identification